This post may contain affiliate links. Read my full disclosure policy.

 These flaky buttery Sourdough Biscuits are studded with scallions and have the best texture and flavor.
+A great way to use up that sourdough discard!
 If I’m being truthful they are pretty dangerous to have around, because it’s impossible not to devour them once they are made.
-So be warned!

 It starts with butter, flour, salt and baking powder.
 Use your fingers and break apart into uneven crumbs, no bigger than a pea.